snackCake/docs/Broadleaf-Concepts/Inventory.md

 - Selecting which fulfillment location to take inventory from
 - Optimistic row-locking in the database suitable for high-traffic sites

 The advanced inventory module is automatically included in all enterprise licenses.
+[Full module documenation](http://www.broadleafcommerce.com/docs/advancedinventory/current)

 ## Interfacing with 3rd-party Inventory Systems